Refrigeration

 Once the goods reach the shipper’s storage facilities, there should be a seamless transition with the right equipment to ensure the safety of the goods like medicines.

-This is because it is important to minimise the amount of time the medicines spend at ambient temperatures, especially in warmer climates.
+This is because it is important to minimise the amount of time the medicines spend at ambient temperatures, especially in warmer climates where temperature excursions occur rapidly.

-For example, walk-in cold storage facilities or dry ice can be employed to help maintain the temperature within active and passive containers.
+For example, walk-in cold storage facilities or dry ice shipping solutions can be employed to help maintain the temperature within active and passive containers.

 At the warehouse

-While shipping to a location necessitates temperature controlled features, the warehouse the product is stored before transportation should also boast similar facilities.
+While shipping to a location necessitates temperature-controlled transportation logistics features, the warehouse where the product is stored before transportation should also boast similar cold storage warehousing facilities.

-For temperature-sensitive goods, even a minute of fluctuation can cause significant damage.
+For temperature-sensitive goods, even a minute of fluctuation can cause significant damage to product integrity

-Not to mention, a power outage, changes in humidity or even overloading of the vehicle can further exacerbate the issues.
-To address this, ensure the warehouse facility maintains an alarm with logs to help you figure out the uncertainties as, and when they occur.
+Not to mention, a power outage, changes in humidity, or even overloading of the vehicle can further exacerbate the issues.
+To address this, ensure the warehouse facility maintains an alarm with temperature data logs to help you figure out the uncertainties as and when they occur.
+Real-time temperature monitoring and IoT cold chain sensors provide immediate alerts for any deviations.

 Physical loading